 Related Practice Areas

-Payments For Permanent Partial Disability
+NY Permanent Partial Disability Payments

-Payments For Permanent Total Disability
+NY Permanent Total Disability Payments

 In contrast, a worker classified with a permanent total disability has permanently and totally lost his or her wage-earning capacity.
 Weekly benefits are unlimited in this situation.